rachaellampardfrance/Exoplanetary_Systems/README.md

 Intent:
 A collection of pie charts which are independent of one another, each corresponding to a type of star/binary star system.
 Each pie chart represents which is the most common type of exoplanet systems in relation to the star system.

-    [!NOTE] These pie charts do not include any exoplanet systems that would fall in less than 1% of the overall data (this is to prevent small data crowding the data: as this is a visual generalisation)
+    [!NOTE] These pie charts do not include any exoplanet systems that would fall in \n less than 1% of the overall data (this is to prevent small data crowding the data: as this is a visual generalisation)

     Additionally note that data that falls in less than the 1% is completely left out of the data.